ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

    """
 ```

-but we don't recommend this: if you change the order of the inputs and
+However, **we don't recommend this**: if you change the order of the
-outputs, or add new inputs, you have to go through and adjust the
+inputs and outputs, or add new inputs, you have to go through and
-indices.
-Relying on the number and position of indices in a list is
+adjust the indices to match.
+Relying on the number and position of
-error prone!
+indices in a list is error prone!

 ## Using keywords for input and output files

 You can instead name specific inputs and outputs using the _keyword_
-syntax, and then refer to those using `input.` and `output.` prefixes:
+syntax, and then refer to those using `input.` and `output.` prefixes.
+The following Snakefile rule does this:
 ```python
 {{#include ../../code/examples/input_output.quoting/snakefile.names}}
 ```